 Final Expense Coverage Basics

 Final expense falls under simplified issue whole life insurance.
-Three things make this type of insurance stand out.
+Three features make burial coverage stand out.

 Low-Cost: Burial policies range from $1,000 – $40,000 in coverage.
 This amount is lower than other types of life insurance, making it more affordable.
-Larger life insurance policies cost more and are meant to replace an income rather than cover the final expenses.
+Larger life insurance policies cost more and are meant to replace an income rather than cover final expenses.

 No Medical Exam: Simplified issue insurance will never have a required health exam.
 The applicant will be asked a few simple questions about their health, which will determine eligibility.

 All whole life insurance policies come with a few standard benefits that are important to understand.

 Coverage Lock: The amount of coverage, also known as the death benefit, will remain the same and never expires.
 Policyholders will never have to worry about the amount of money their beneficiary will receive because it is locked in.

 Price Lock: The insurance premium cost will never fluctuate.
 The price you pay for your first premium will be the same as your last.

 Cash Value: With each premium payment made, a portion goes into the “cash-value account,” which grows over time.
 If needed, the policyholder can access this money through a loan.